Recapping the 2018 RSA Conference with Linda Gray Martin

 We will not have a final attendance number until after the Conference is over and we have been able to reconcile registrants and actual attendees.
 The RSA Conference is the security industry’s biggest event.
 About 20 percent of attendees are international as the event draws a national and local audience as well.

-Can you tell us about some of the Conference highlights so far?
+Can you tell us about some of the Conference s so far?

 In the first few days of the Conference, attendees were already buzzing about the innovation happening in the security industry.
 We had a packed Early Stage Expo floor and an exciting Innovation Sandbox Contest (which we talk a bit more about below).
 The energy among Early Stage Expo and RSAC Innovation Sandbox crowds is a testament to the forward-thinking and revolutionary ideas that are happening in the security industry.
 It’s clear that Conference attendees came this year with an eagerness to learn, collaborate and innovate for the better good of our cyber-safety.